STEM Summer School 2023

 - referencing different types of information

-This module will be assessed by three short assignments submitted via Myplace.
+This module will be assessed by two short assignments submitted via Myplace.

 Attending STEM Summer School is free of charge.